component/swipe/Readme.md

   of `.5` means that the user must swipe _beyond_ half of the side width.

+### .fastThreshold(ms)

+ Set the "fast" swipe threshold to `ms`.

+ This is the amount of time in milliseconds which determines if a swipe was "fast" or not.
+When the swipe's duration is less than `ms` only 1/10th of the slide's width must be exceeded to display the previous or next slide.

 ### .duration(ms)

   Set the transition duration, defaults to 300ms.